niektoniekde/rsyslog/README.md

 Custom basic configuration file provided as parameter to ``rsyslogd`` is stripped version of original one located at ``/etc/rsyslog.conf``.

-Additional configuration is expected as optional from volume mounted at:
+Additional configuration is expected as **optional** from volume mounted at:
 ``/usr/local/etc/rsyslog/conf.d``
+Files placed there have to match ``*.conf`` naming pattern to be included.

 ## Volumes
 There are two volumes by default, one for configuration files and one for data: